-- The Greek language has various regional dialects, and pronunciations may differ slightly.
+- The pronunciation of Greek words may differ slightly, as the Greek language has various regional dialects, and .

 - The vast majority of Greeks know English, so you'll face no problem communicating your needs.